 First, it is a way for you to keep everyone informed on what you have been doing.
 Second, as you move through your semester and you continue to document your activity, you will end up creating a portfolio.
-The information in that portfolio can be used by UNA-Orlando to respond to requests from your school to verify your activity.
+At the end of the semester, the information you provided can be used by UNA-Orlando to respond to requests from your school to verify your activity.
 It can be used by you to help you build your resume.
 It can also be used by UNA-Orlando to write recommendation letters or provide verification to potential employers who might call.

 SPRING 2019 STUDENT AGREEMENT FORM

-As mentioned previously, completing the STUDENT AGREEMENT FORM isn't a one-time thing.
-It's meant to be a communication devise that you can use to provide updates.
+As mentioned previously, completing the STUDENT AGREEMENT FORM is NOT a one-time thing.
+It is meant to be a communication devise that you can use to provide updates to your situation.
 The final date for all the information on the form to be completed is the night before our January 26th meeting.

 THE JANUARY 26TH MEETING

-Here is a summary of all that you can expect to do to prepare for the meeting:
+Here is a summary of what you can expect to do to prepare for the meeting:

-- identify hours to dedicate to UNA; determine own itinerary; report any activity related to your internship
+- identify hours to dedicate to UNA; determine own daily/weekly agenda; report any activity related to your internship

 On the day of the meeting, dress as you would on a normal school day.
 Bring a laptop, cellphone, or other technology that you can use to look up information.
-There is no food allowed in the room, but you can sneak in a coffee or other drink as long as it is sealed properly (they charge us a ton of money if we spill anything).
+There is no food allowed in the room, but you can sneak in a coffee or other drink as long as it is sealed properly.

-Complete the form below to indication whether you will or will not be able to attend the meeting.
+Complete the form below to indicate whether you will or will not attend the meeting.